tcpalmer/nina-scheduler/getting-started.md

 ### Create a Sequence

-Once you have created one or more projects and targets and are ready to image, you'll need to create a sequence for the NINA Advanced Sequencer that uses the Target Scheduler instruction.
+Once you have created one or more projects and targets and are ready to image, you'll need to create a sequence for the NINA Advanced Sequencer that uses the Target Scheduler Container instruction.
 See [Advanced Sequencer](sequencer/index.html) for more information.